cannonkeys/ck-docs/docs/satisfaction75/user_guide.md

 ![](../images/satisfaction75/via_custom_menu_new.png)

-From there, you can control the enabled encoder modes and default OLED mode:
+From there, you can control the enabled encoder modes and default OLED mode.
+If you're using the stock Sat75 X firmware the off position will load in the WPM screen.

 ![](../images/satisfaction75/via_custom_encoder_modes_new.png)
 ![](../images/satisfaction75/via_encoder_oled_mode_new.png)